Redlegged earth mite

 Chemical control

 Chemicals are the most commonly used control option against earth mites.
-While a number of chemicals are registered for control of active RLEM in pastures and crops, there are no currently registered pesticides that are effective against RLEM eggs.
-An increased reliance on chemical control for RLEM has led to increased levels of insecticide resistance in the pest.
+While a number of chemicals are registered for control of active RLEMs in pastures and crops, there are no currently registered pesticides that are effective against RLEM eggs.
+An increased reliance on chemical control for RLEMs has led to increased levels of insecticide resistance in the pest.

 Resistance to synthetic pyrethroid and organophosphate chemicals has been detected in parts of Western Australia and South Australia, and organophosphate resistance has also been detected in Victoria.
 Growers and advisers are encouraged to download the Resistance Management Strategy for RLEM in Australian grains and pastures.
 It has been developed to help growers effectively control this pest, while at the same time minimising the selection pressure for further resistance evolution.

-For low-moderate mite populations, insecticide seed dressings are an effective method.
+For low to moderate mite populations, insecticide seed dressings are an effective method.
 Avoid prophylactic sprays; apply insecticides only if control is warranted and if you are sure of the mite identity.

-To minimise the risk of further resistance evolution in RLEM, the selective rotation of insecticides with different Modes of Action is advised.
+To minimise the risk of further resistance evolution in the RLEM, the selective rotation of insecticides with different modes of action is advised.

 Chemical control is often one of the methods available for plant pests as part of an integrated pest management program.
 Consult your local nursery, cropping consultants, chemical resellers or pesticide manufacturer for advice that is suitable for your situation.